Hot Flashes

 How long do they last?

-A hot flash typically comes on suddenly; however, the length of time they last can vary from woman to woman.
-Some will last only a few seconds while others can last for more than ten minutes.
+A hot flash typically comes on suddenly; however, its length can vary from woman to woman.
+Some will last only a few seconds, while others can last more than ten minutes.
 On average, these unpleasant feelings last for four minutes.

 How frequently do they occur?

-Many women only experience a few each week, while other women have several an hour.
-The frequency can change based on how your hormone levels, your activity levels, your diet, and several other triggers.
-Luckily, there are several things you can do to reduce the frequency of and severity of these uncomfortable symptoms of menopause.
+Many women only experience a few each week, while others have several an hour.
+The frequency can change based on your hormone levels, activity levels, diet, and other triggers.
+Luckily, there are several things you can do to reduce the frequency and severity of these uncomfortable symptoms of menopause.

 What causes them?

-Although the exact cause remains unknown, most researchers believe that they are caused by sudden changes in the hormones in a woman's body.
-There are also a number of health problems that have been associated with hot flashes, including obesity, diabetes, and metabolic syndrome.
+Although the exact cause remains unknown, most researchers believe it is caused by sudden changes in a woman's hormones.
+Several health problems have been associated with hot flashes, including obesity, diabetes, and metabolic syndrome.

 What triggers them?

-There are a number of triggers that can cause a hot flash.
+Several triggers can cause a hot flash.
 Each woman can have different triggers.
 The most common ones are:

 • Consuming too much alcohol